 "The Atlanta Fed is now reporting Core Retail Sales.
 The chart below shows why the Street and government don't want to report it - it made a new low in June."

-Asha Bangalore (Northern Trust): Existing home sales report - moving in
+Asha Bangalore (Northern Trust): Existing home sales report - moving in the desired direction

 "Sales of all existing homes rose 3.6% to an annual rate of 4.89 million in June, the third consecutive monthly gain.
 Sales of single-family existing homes increased 2.4% to an annual rate of 4.32 million in June, also the third monthly increase.
 The small and sustained increase in sales of existing homes is noteworthy.